nikosdaridis/osrs-prices-wiki/README.md

 ## 🛠 Installation

-1. Node.js, npm and Typescript has to be installed for the project to build
+1. Node.js, npm and Typescript has to be installed to build the project

 2. Watch for Typescript and Tailwind changes by opening a terminal and running